 Is there really a secret formula to crushing debt?
 In a word: Yes.
-There are methods that will help you crush your debt that are quicker than others.
+There are methods that will help you crush your debt that is quicker than others.
 The real secret isn’t just how you view your debt, but how you view your money over your whole life.

 The Rule of 72 – A Quick Primer

 If you aren’t familiar with the rule of 72 it goes like this: